 Following a stint in commercial banking at Scotiabank, Manuel became a research assistant to Carlos Marichal (El Colegio de México) for a project on the history of global financial crises.
 At El Colegio de México, he helped developed a portal of sources for the study of the global economy.
 In addition, Manuel was an executive and research assistant to Luis Jáuregui (Mora Institute) in the Mexican Economic History Association.
 He was also a teaching assistant in Mexican economic history courses (undergraduate level) and lecturer of microeconomics (postgraduate level) at UNAM.

-Between January 2008 and October 2015, Manuel was a co-editor of the mailing list and social media of the Mexican Economic History Association (AMHE).
-Most recently, Manuel was elected member of the Board of Directors of AMHE for the periods 2013-2016 and 2017-2020.
+From January 2008 to October 2015, Manuel was co-editor of the mailing list and social media of the Mexican Economic History Association (AMHE).
+Manuel was elected member of the Board of Directors of AMHE for the periods 2013-2016 and 2017-2020.
 He has also been a member of the editorial board of the NEP-HIS blog since February 2012 and became deputy editor of the blog on April 2017.
 In July 2015 he became a founding member and chair of the research network Histories of / Historias de USA-MEX.

 In 2012-2013, Manuel was a graduate student intern at the Rare Book and Manuscripts Library at Columbia, where he processed and created a finding aid for the Leon Fraser Papers.
-Between 2012 and 2014, Manuel has worked as a teaching assistant to David Weiman, and Alan Dye (Barnard College), Pablo Piccato, William Deringer, Eric Foner, and Kenneth Jackson (Columbia University) and Matthew Vaz (City College of New York).
+Between 2012 and 2017, Manuel has worked as a teaching assistant to David Weiman, Alan Dye (both at Barnard College), Pablo Piccato, William Deringer, Eric Foner, Kenneth Jackson, and Caterina Pizzigoni (Columbia University) and Matthew Vaz (City College of New York).
 Manuel was rapporteur of the Economic History Seminar at Columbia University from August 2012 to October 2014.
 Manuel taught the course "Slavery and Finance in Nineteenth-Century America" at Columbia College in the Spring semester of 2017.
 He was a preceptor in Contemporary Civilization at Columbia College in the 2017-2018 academic year.